Tertön: In other Tibetan Buddhist schools

 The 15th Karmapa Khakyab Dorje of the Karma Kagyu Lineage was a tertön.
 There was a prophecy from Yeshe Tsogyal that he should take tantric consorts.
 Initially, he wished to stay a monk, but his health was failing.
 Meditation masters told him he would die if he didn't fulfill his functions as a tertön.
 In 1892, he was convinced to marry when he was 20 years old.
 By the time the 15th karmapa died, he had accumulated 40 boxes of termas, texts and objects.

 Another noteworthy tertön is Tsangpa Gyare, founder of the Drukpa Lineage (12th century).

 The Drikung Kagyu also have a Dzogchen terma tradition, the Yangzab Dzogchen, based on termas revealed by Rinchen Phuntsog (16th century).

 The 5th Dalai Lama was a tertön who revealed a Dzogchen terma cycle through his pure visions known as the Sangwa Gyachen (Bearing the Seal of Secrecy).
-The Fifth Lelung Jedrung, Lobzang Trinle (b.1697 - d.1740) was also a terton.
+The Fifth Lelung Jedrung, Lobzang Trinle (1697–1740) was also a terton.

 Tertön practices

 Consorts, with whom they practice sexual yoga or karmamudra to accelerate and enhance their capacity for realization, are thought to be very important to tertöns.
 Fremantle (2001: p.
 19) states that:

 One of the special requirements for the discovery of termas is the inspiration of the feminine principle, just as it was necessary for their concealment.
 The great majority of tertöns have been men, and generally they are accompanied by their wives or female companions (who need not necessarily have a sexual relationship with them).
 Alternatively, something representing the tertön's complementary energy, whether male or female, must be present.

 Yet, even very realized female practitioners bring forth terma, sometimes with an living male consort and sometimes alone.
 Dakini Sera Khandro is a notable example of a woman tertön.

-Although the authenticity and value of a terma may be questioned or debated, tertöns are exempt from being judged according to their behavior and lifestyle, with Guru Rinpoche having cautioned that “hidden enlightened beings appear in uncertain form” and, by contrast, “fool-deceivers are great hypocritical mimics of the dharmic practitioner”.
+Although the authenticity and value of a terma may be questioned or debated, tertöns are exempt from being judged according to their behavior and lifestyle, with Guru Rinpoche having cautioned that "hidden enlightened beings appear in uncertain form" and, by contrast, "fool-deceivers are great hypocritical mimics of the dharmic practitioner".